nodejs/package-maintenance/Governance.md

 members and regular members.

-If you'd like to be listed as regular team member, open a PR adding yourself to this [MEMBERS.md](MEMBERS.md) along with a few words on how you are planning to contribute to the team's efforts.
+If you'd like to be listed as regular team member, open a PR adding yourself to [MEMBERS.md](MEMBERS.md) along with a few words on how you are planning to contribute to the team's efforts.

 Administrative members take on additional levels of responsibility with